Every woman I have ever gotten to know, has a story of sexual abuse.

 “People, especially caregivers, need to understand that the connection exists.
 It’s really that simple.”

-Adriane Knorr is a certified Birth Doula operating in Lane County, Oregon through her personal practice, The Beating Heart Doula, founded in February 2017.
+Adriane Knorr is a certified Birth Doula operating in Lane County, Oregon through her personal practice, The Beating Heart Doula.

-Her 5-week web-based workshop, “Relight the Path,” provides training for birth workers to confidently deal with these issues with their clients, and provides a supportive forum for them to process their own sexual trauma.
+Her online workshop, “Relight the Path,” provides training for birth workers to confidently deal with these issues with their clients, and provides a supportive forum for them to process their own sexual trauma.

 What inspired you to create the “Relight the Path” workshop?